South Africa

 In the meantime the eastern column under Col. Charles Pearson had reached Eshowe.
 Here they were cut off and hemmed in by the Zulus, who besieged Pearson’s force for almost three months.
 Only the northern column under Col. Evelyn Wood remained operative.
 Ordered by Chelmsford to create a diversion while an attempt was being made to relieve the column at Eshowe, they attacked a Zulu stronghold on top of the Hlobane mountain.

-Sketch of the Battle of Khambula, the Zulus in the foreground are being driven back into the ravine - Anglo-Zulu war
+Sketch of the Battle of Khambula, the Zulus in the foreground are being driven back into the ravine - The Anglo Zulu war, more about Zulu people and Zulu history

 The British were surprised by the unexpected presence of the whole Zulu army, and driven off.
 The next day the Zulus attacked their camp at Khambula where they were defeated by the British.
 Meanwhile British forces had broken through the Zulu cordon around Eshowe in a pitched battle at Gingindlovu, defeating the Zulus and relieving Pearson and his men.